apache/openwhisk/docs/reference.md

 An activation record contains the following fields:

-- *activationId*: The activation id.
+- *activationId*: The activation ID.
 - *start* and *end*: Timestamps recording the start and end of the activation.
 The values are in [UNIX time format](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_15).
 - *namespace* and `name`: The namespace and name of the entity.
 - *logs*: An array of strings with the logs produced by the action during its activation.
 Each array element corresponds to a line output to stdout or stderr by the action, and includes the time and stream of the log output.
 The structure is as follows: ```TIMESTAMP STREAM: LOG_OUTPUT```.
 - *response*: A dictionary defining the keys `success`, `status`, and `result`:
-  - *status*: The activation result, which may be one of the following values: "success", "application error", "action developer error", "whisk internal error".
+  - *status*: The activation result, which might be one of the following values: "success", "application error", "action developer error", "whisk internal error".
   - *success*: Is `true` if and only if the status is `"success"`
 - *result*: A dictionary that contains the activation result.
 If the activation was successful, this contains the value returned by the action.
 If the activation was unsuccessful, `result` is guaranteed to contain the `error` key, generally with an explanation of the failure.